rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 - {{I-D.ietf-netmod-yang-semver}} - Defines YANG Semantic Versioning (YANG Semver) for YANG modules
 - {{I-D.ietf-netmod-yang-module-filename}} - Defines filename conventions for YANG modules
 - {{I-D.ietf-netmod-rfc8407bis}} - Provides general guidelines for YANG module authors

-## Scope

-This document focuses specifically on IANA's role in maintaining YANG modules.
-It provides:

-- Clear decision criteria for classifying changes
-- Detailed scenarios with examples
-- References to available tooling
-- Processes for seeking expert guidance when needed

-## Document Organization

-{{sec-background}} provides background on YANG versioning concepts.

-{{sec-cases}} describes the two primary cases IANA handles.

-{{sec-classification}} explains how to classify changes as NBC, BC, or editorial.

-{{sec-scenarios}} provides detailed scenarios for common registry actions.

-{{sec-tooling}} describes available tooling and recommended usage.

-{{sec-expert-guidance}} explains when and how to seek expert guidance.

 # Conventions and Definitions